MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-get-started-exact-data-match-create-schema.md

 **Phone numbers**: Phone numbers can come in many different formats, including or excluding country prefixes, area codes, and separators.
 To reduce the false negatives while keeping load to a minimum, use them only as secondary elements, exclude all likely separators, like parenthesis and dashes and only include in your sensitive data table the part that will be always present in the phone number.

-**Persons names**: Don’t use person’s names as primary elements if using a sensitive information type based on a regular expression as the classification element for this EDM type, because they are difficult to distinguish from common words.
-If you use them as primary elements, persons names should be separated into first, last, and middle names.
+**Person's names**: Don’t use person’s names as primary elements if using a sensitive information type based on a regular expression as the classification element for this EDM type, because they are difficult to distinguish from common words.

-If you must use a primary element that is hard to identify with a specific pattern, like a project code name or could generate lots of matches to be processed, make sure you include keywords in the sensitive information type you use as the classification element for your EDM type.
+If you must use a primary element that is hard to identify with a specific pattern, like a project code name that could generate lots of matches to be processed, make sure you include keywords in the sensitive information type you use as the classification element for your EDM type.
 For example, if using project code names that may be regular words, you can use the word `project` as required additional evidence in close proximity to the project name regular expression-based pattern in the sensitive type used as the classification element for your EDM type.
 Or you might consider using a sensitive type based on a regular dictionary as the classification element for your EDM SIT.

 When trying to match numeric strings, specify the allowed ranges of numbers such as the number of digits or the starting digits, if known.
 If you need to match a relatively flexible range of numbers you can use keywords in the base SIT to reduce the number of matches.
 For example, if trying to match account numbers consisting of 7-11 digits, add the words `account`, `customer`, `acct.` to the SIT as required additional evidence.
 This reduces the likelihood of unnecessary matches that could cause exceeding the limits of matches to be processed by EDM.